cds-snc/canadalogin-static-website/website/src/en/users/users.md

   parent: landingEN
   order: 1
   hideMain: false
-hero:
-  title: 'GC Sign in for individuals and organisations'
-  summary: 'Say goodbye to multiple sign in methods and passwords.
-GC Sign in is designed to simplify your experience, protect your information, and help you get to where you need to go faster.'
-  image: '/assets/images/common/users/users_home/user_home_gc_signin.svg'
-  altText: An illustration depicting a person looking at their GC Sign in profile with icons depicting a key and a check mark.
 ---

+# GC Sign in for individuals and organisations

+Accessing government services is now simpler and more secure with clear step-by-step guides and resources to help you get where you need to go.

 <gcds-heading tag="h2" character-limit="false" margin-bottom="300" margin-top="500">
     Help and support